nickmalleson/ectqg2017/registration.md

 ## Accommodation

 We have a special rate on hotel rooms at the conference venue: the [Radisson Park Inn](https://www.parkinn.co.uk/hotel-york).

 To book your accommodation for ECTQG 2017, at the [Park Inn](https://www.parkinn.co.uk/hotel-york), please contact the hotel quoting "_University of Leeds_".
-You can contact the hotel: by phone:
+You can contact the hotel by phone:

-**0044 (0)1904 459 900**
+**0044 (0)1904 459 900** (between 9am and 5pm GMT)

 or by email: